opennetworkinglab/ngsdn-tutorial/EXERCISE-4.md

 ### Congratulations!

-You have completed Exercise 3!
+You have completed the last exercise!
 Now your fabric is capable of forwarding IPv6 traffic between any host.